rune/rune/docs/blog/2024-08-21-what-to-consider-when-building-cross-platform-games.md

 Second, “notches” – oh, how we hate them!
 Ever since the iPhone introduced the camera notch, web and game designers have despaired.
 Different devices now have different notches and notch sizes, meaning developers need to consider what’s called the “safe area.”
 As a game designer, of course, you want to fill the screen with the assets, so you both have to account for the notches but also avoid putting anything important there.

-Luckily, if you’re writing games on Dusk, it handles the safe area/notches for you leaving you with a clean rectangular area in which to put your game!
+Luckily, if you’re writing games on Rune, it handles the safe area/notches for you leaving you with a clean rectangular area in which to put your game!

 Making your game work well cross-platform and cross-device increases the number of potential players you have access to.
 In multiplayer games, it’s also key to make sure the experience is as similar as possible across devices to keep the game feeling “fair”.